 Military Service Children and Families

 The University of Winchester is committed to supporting our armed forces community and to upholding the Armed Forces Covenant.
-We lead a number of initiatives to support military personnel and their families and have been awarded the Armed Forces Covenant Employer Recognition Bronze Award.
+We lead a number of initiatives to support military personnel and their families and have been awarded the Armed Forces Covenant Employer Recognition Silver Award.

 We are proud to be at the forefront of work recognising and supporting Service children.
 Over the coming year, we aim to continue working with the Ministry of Defence and a range of other partners to support the educational progression of children from military families, sharing our research and resources across the sector, including leading the Service Children’s Progression (SCiP) Alliance.